 What do you think?

-All right, that was uh the General Kelly, he was speaking about releasing the memo.
+All right, that was the General Kelly.

-The president caught on Mike last night saying, yeah, 100% he wants the memo released, not new information, although the media is trying to treat it that way.
+The president caught on Mike last night saying, Yeah, 100% he wants the memo released, not new information, although the media is trying to treat it that way.

-Anyway, Paul Ryan stood by his chairman, Devin Nunes, and in fact, as a result of the information at the last hour being handed over to the House Intel Committee.
+Anyway, Paul Ryan stood by his chairman, Devin Nunes, and in fact, as a result of the information at the last hour being handed over to the House Intel Committee, well, the memo was drawn from that.

-Um anyway, so they sent out a statement yesterday.
+Anyway, so they sent out a statement yesterday.

-It says uh the FBI takes seriously their obligations to the FISA court and its compliance with procedures overseen by career professionals in the Department of Justice and the FBI.
+It says the FBI takes seriously their obligations to the FISA court and its compliance with procedures overseen by career professionals in the Department of Justice and the FBI.

 We are committed to working with the appropriate oversight entities to ensure the continuing integrity of the FISA process.

-We have grave concerns about material omissions of fact that fundamentally impact the memo's accuracy here.
+As expressed during our initial review, we have grave concerns about material omissions of fact that fundamentally impact the memo's accuracy here.

-Ron DeSantis has taken the time as a congressman, soon to be gubernatorial candidate in the great state of Florida to go over and actually see the memo.
+Ron DeSantis has taken the time as a congressman, soon-to-be gubernatorial candidate in the great state of Florida, to go over and actually see the memo.

-Um this seems to be in keeping with the top echelon within the FBI Department of Justice wanting to protect itself from what are clear abuses.
+This seems to be in keeping with the top echelon within the FBI Department of Justice wanting to protect itself from what are clear abuses.

 That's my interpretation, yours.

-Well, Sean, I'll tell you, when they put out that statement, it was a little surprising because they went you had one of the main guys over there who's been involved in all this, was one of the guys that Ray sent to review the memo.
+Well, Sean, I'll tell you, when they put out that statement, it was a little surprising because they went, you had one of the main guys over there who's been involved in all this was one of the guys that Ray sent to review the memo.

 We don't want any misstatements of fact.